The meaning of Christmas lies beyond the lights and tinsel. |

 May your Christmas be blessed by His presence in your life.

-Characteristics of Christmas
+– Characteristics of

 ~